sharmajee499/Text-Analytics-With-R/README.md

 The data is randomly picked subset from the Kaggle dataset "Real or Not?
 NLP with Disaster Tweets".
 Due to lack of computational power, I chose random 200 data points.

-I heavily depends on the YouTube video by Data Science Dojo: Introduction to Text Analytics in R.
+Thanks to the YouTube videos by Data Science Dojo: Introduction to Text Analytics in R.

 The data set link is : https://www.kaggle.com/c/nlp-getting-started The YouTube link for DS Dojo is : https://www.youtube.com/playlist?list=PL8eNk_zTBST8olxIRFoo0YeXxEOkYdoxi